 7) What makes a test court admissible?

-must be performed by a neutral third party.
-A form of identification is required, such as, photo ID, passport, birth certificate, social security
+test must be performed by a neutral third party.
+A form of identification is required, such as, photo ID, passport, birth certificate,

 Second, the laboratory performing the DNA test must be an AABB accredited facility.
 All of our testing is performed by accredited

 8) How are samples collected for DNA testing?

 The standard, and preferred, collection is a buccal swab.
 This procedure involves the use of a cotton swab to collect cheek cells from